airtribe-projects/news-aggregator-api-sarthaknegi296/README.md

 🛠️ Setup & Installation

-Clone this repository:
+Clone this repository

-Install dependencies:
+Install dependencies

 Create a .env file and add: